 Project department is responsible for scheduling and managing for each project.
 The project manager needs to decide the budget, assign employees and their duties to complete the job, oversee the safety of workers.
 They need to make sure the construction work can be well completed according to the contract.

-In general, the engineer department is responsible for the planning of the construction project.
+In general, the engineering department is responsible for the planning of the construction project.
 This includes conducting surveys, engaging in research, analyzing results, planning the construction and supporting all technical issues during the project.

 The marketing department is responsible for market research, marketing strategy, sales, advertising, promotion, pricing, product development, and public relations activities.